-Use-phase emissions must be reduced to zero for the entirety of the product lifespan through the application of EACs and/or carbon credits to ensure a valid use of CarbonNeutral®.
+Use-phase emissions for the entirety of the product lifespan must be reduced to zero through the application of EACs and/or all remaining emissions must be offset through carbon credits to ensure a valid use of CarbonNeutral®.

 - The GHG Protocol Scope 2 Guidance recommends matching the consumption period of electricity to the generation period.
 Therefore, vintage of EACs must match the period of electricity consumption as closely as possible.
-If EACs cannot be applied for the entirety of the product lifespan, entities must ensure that emissions from the entire use phase are reduced to zero, either via EACs and/or carbon credits. - For example, in the case of a product whose lifespan is seven years, if EACs are procured for years 1 and 2 but are unavailable for years 3-7, then carbon credits equivalent to the estimated electricity emissions for years 3-7 must be held in inventory until EACs are purchased and retired.
+If EACs cannot be applied for the entirety of the product lifespan, entities must ensure that remaining emissions from the entire use phase are offset via carbon credits. - For example, in the case of a product whose lifespan is seven years, if EACs are procured for years 1 and 2 but are unavailable for years 3-7, then carbon credits equivalent to the estimated electricity emissions for years 3-7 must be held in inventory until EACs are purchased and retired.

 At the end of the certification period, upon reconciliation of the actual product use, a sufficient quantity of EACs and/or carbon credits must be retired.

 - CarbonNeutral® products and products-as-a-service (PaaS) must calculate emissions for a defined function, as well as the duration and level of the service provided by the product, referred to as the use phase, as defined in the GHG Protocol Product Life Cycle Accounting and Reporting Standard - EACs must be retired/cancelled as appropriate for their specific market.
-The retirement shall be made on behalf of end users of the product or product-as-a-service where practical and possible - Methodologies and assumptions for determining electricity consumption for the use phase must be provided as described in Technical Specification 2.2 - Use-phase emissions must be reported using both a locationbased and market-based method (i.e., with and without the application of EACs)
+The retirement shall be made on behalf of end users of the product or product-as-a-service where practical and possible - Methodologies and assumptions for determining electricity consumption for the use phase must be provided as described in Technical Specification 2.3 - Use-phase emissions must be reported using both a locationbased and market-based method (i.e., with and without the application of EACs)